mihir-m-gandhi/Data-Structures/Selection_Sort_and_Insertion_Sort/readme.md

-## Binary Search Tree
+## Selection Sort and Insertion Sort

 -----------------------------------------
 ### Problem Definition:
-Write a program to implement a Binary Search Tree (BST).
+Write a program to implement Selection sort and Insertion sort on a given list of integers.

-Binary Search Tree, is a node-based binary tree data structure which has the following properties:
-* The left subtree of a node contains only nodes with keys less than the node’s key.
-* The right subtree of a node contains only nodes with keys greater than the node’s key.
-* The left and right subtree each must also be a binary search tree.

-There are no duplicate nodes.

 ------------------------------------------
 ### Output: